JaylynneCM/JaylynneCM/README.md

 - 📊 Learning Python, Pandas, and Data Visualization
 - 🌱 Enthusiast in Artificial Intelligence.
 ## My Interests!
-- Sewing: Sustainable, circular fashion.
+- 🪡🧵Sewing: Sustainable, circular fashion.
-- Traveling: Exploring the world one flight at a time.
+- ✈️Traveling: Exploring the world one flight at a time.
 ## Tech
 - 💻 Python
 - 🔧 Google Collab